ian-dsouza/axion-minihalos/README.md

 If you use this code repository, please cite this repository and its DOI: [10.5281/zenodo.12754050](https://doi.org/10.5281/zenodo.12754050).
 Also, please cite the following paper:
 > I. DSouza & C. Gordon (2024), "Disruption of dark matter minihalos by successive stellar encounters".
+Phys.
+Rev. D 109, 123035.

 ### Authors & Contact